 Every protocol is designed and supervised by our expert team of health care providers.
 No online questionnaires, no cookie-cutter dosing — just evidence-based medicine tailored to your unique physiology.

-Estrogen management with aromatase inhibitors when needed, hematocrit monitoring with therapeutic phlebotomy protocols, and cardiovascular risk reassessment at every visit.
+Estrogen management with aromatase inhibitors when needed, hematocrit monitoring with therapeutic phlebotomy protocols, and clear coordination with your primary care provider for ongoing cardiovascular risk management.

 The relationship between testosterone and cardiovascular health has been one of the most debated topics in men's medicine.
 Early concerns were driven by a 2010 TOM trial and a retracted 2014 JAMA study — both with significant methodological limitations.